rstacruz/til-2013/2015-02-14-browserify-to-precompile.md

 tags: [JavaScript]
 ---

-Remove the hassle in writing npm libraries in a transpiled language ([6to5], [CoffeeScript], etc) by using browserify.
+Remove the hassle in writing npm libraries in a transpiled language ([babeljs], [CoffeeScript], etc) by using browserify.

-With this technique, there's no need to maintain a full new directory of source files... just one pre-built `dist/` file.
+With this technique, there's no need to maintain a full new directory of compiled files... just one pre-built `dist/` file.

 ### Files